 uncertianties.
 Only then can the robot carry out its

-Currently: I am teaching Applied Estimation at KTH.
-I
+Teaching: I am teaching Applied Estimation EL2320 and Database DD1334 at KTH.

-Also: I play piano and have a patent for
+Also: I play piano and have two patent applications for

 Generated by John Folkesson, firstname.lastname@example.org Dec.
 18, 2010